ununhexium/cecho/README.md

 `a b c`

-To use it like a python format do
+To select an argument by its position, do

 ```bash
 cecho '{%3} {%2} {%1}' a b c